eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 At a glance, [Thrift](https://github.com/apache/thrift) still hasn't had a release since it merged Python 3 support, eight months ago.
 It's some enterprise nightmare, anyway, and bizarrely does code generation for a bunch of dynamic languages.
 Might I suggest just using the pure-Python [thriftpy](https://github.com/eleme/thriftpy), which parses Thrift definitions on the fly?

 [Twisted](https://twistedmatrix.com/) is, ah, large and complex.
 Parts of it now support Python 3; parts of it do not.
 If you need the parts that don't, well, maybe you could [give them a hand](http://twistedmatrix.com/trac/wiki/ContributingToTwistedLabs)?

-(There are actually two pages on [how to contribute](https://twistedmatrix.com/trac/wiki/BasicGuideToContributingCode) and I have no idea which one is canonical, which seems like a great summary of the state of Twisted's documentation.
-Sorry, Glyph.)
+[M2Crypto](https://pypi.python.org/pypi/M2Crypto) is [working on it](https://gitlab.com/m2crypto/m2crypto/issues/114), though I'm pretty sure most Python crypto nerds would advise you to use [`cryptography`](https://pypi.python.org/pypi/cryptography) instead.

 ## And so on